-For teacher candidates who are not currently in a classroom setting, the education department will collaborate to locate and obtain a suitable student-teaching site.
-In this case, the education department will also obtain permission for the student-teaching experience from the school district.
+For teacher candidates who are not currently in a classroom setting, the Division of Teacher Education and Leadership will collaborate to locate and obtain a suitable student-teaching site.
+In this case, the Division will also obtain permission for the student-teaching experience from the school district.

 Student teaching consists of:

 1. Supervised teaching experience in selected public, parochial or independent licensed schools

 2. On-the-job supervision of the teacher candidate who currently works as an Intern teacher, (e.g. Philadelphia Teaching Fellow) classroom teacher, (e.g. apprenticeship teacher or parochial school teacher), or a teacher assistant whose situation mirrors the student-teaching requirements.
 A teacher candidate will be observed up to four times during the 15 weeks of student-teaching experience.